icopy-site/awesome/docs/awesome/awesome-analytics.md

 * [Geckboard](https://www.geckoboard.com/) - dashboard for key metrics in one place.
 * [Klipfolio](https://www.klipfolio.com/) - Klipfolio is an online dashboard platform for building powerful real-time business dashboards for your team or your clients.
 * [Vizia](https://www.brandwatch.com/products/vizia/) - Visual command center dashboarding solution
+* [Metabase] (https://metabase.com/) - Metabase is the easy, open source way for everyone in your company to ask questions and learn from data.

 ## Other Awesome Lists
 - Other awesome lists [awesome-awesomeness](https://github.com/bayandin/awesome-awesomeness).